DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 # Metadata: Why are they important?

-.full-width[Policy decisions based on data can only be defended if the metadata are good quality
+Policy decisions based on data can only be defended if the metadata are good quality
 - Regulatory decisions based on undocumented data are not defensible
-- Metadata accuracy and details are important as supporting evidence for the science and policy ]
+- Metadata accuracy and details are important as supporting evidence for the science and policy

 Controversies arise when metadata are incomplete and/or absent